EnsemblGSOC/sourabhr-gsoc-2017/README.md

 ### Known bugs and further work:

-1. Performance of VCF parsing needs to be improved by making fewer network requests.
-This needs to be optimized as done in case of BIGWIG as follows : If we need data from blocks with indices `[1,3,4,7]` instead of sending 4 network requests we could send a single one from `1 to 7 + dataSize(7th block)`, this would enable remote vcf.gz files to be processed in real time.
+1. Performance of VCF parsing needs to be improved by making fewer network requests as was done for BIGWIG,for example if we need data from blocks with indices `[1,3,4,7]` then rather than sending 4 network requests we could send a single one from `1 to 7 + dataSize(7th block)`, this would enable remote vcf.gz files to be processed in real time.
 2. BED files without all 12 fields present are currently not being rendered.
 3. The present code fails to process some BIGBED files.